-- 1. Properly install or close your computer cover.
-See "Completing the parts replacement" on page 76. - 2.
+- 1. Properly install or close your computer cover. - 2.
 Press F1 to enter the Setup Utility program.
 Then press F10 to save and exit the Setup Utility program.
 The error message will not be displayed again. - Ability to enable and disable devices and USB connectors

-For more information, see "Enabling or disabling a device" on page 89.
+For more information, see "Enabling or disabling a device" on page 51.

-Integrated fingerprint reader (available on some models)
+• Integrated fingerprint reader (in some models)